timescale/docs/migrate/dual-write-and-backfill/dual-write-from-timescaledb.md

 1. Stage:
    This step prepares metadata about the data to be copied in the target database.
-On completion, it outputs the number of chunks which will be copied.
+On completion, it outputs the number of chunks to be copied.
    ```bash
    timescaledb-backfill stage --source $SOURCE --target $TARGET --until <completion point>
    ```